Sunday, October 20, 2024

 Typically, those reading large 30-page or more survey-based industry reports are 'in-market', not 'just browsing'.

-One issue I've had in the past is working with bland or uninsightful content.
-B2B content can be dull and repetitive.
-Content creators in this field often shy away from the vital risk-taking needed to innovate and excite audiences.
+One issue I've had is working with bland or uninsightful content.
+B2B content can be dull and repetitive, lacking in vigor and originality.

 Also, many B2B content strategists and creators kowtow too much to senior management, who are often not content experts.
-It's easy to get steamrolled by someone much more senior to you into producing work you know is sub-par!

-What's the point of absolutely 'nailing' your ad campaigns, reaching your ideal buyer persona, at your ICP, and at the perfect time, but then they download your guide, and it's.......................a big letdown?
+What's the point of absolutely 'nailing' your ad campaigns, reaching your ideal buyer persona, at your ICP, and at the perfect time, but then they download your guide, or listen to one of your selected speakers and it's.......................a big letdown?

 Your SDRs follow up, and the feedback is invariably:

-'The prospect hasn't read the guide yet'
+'The prospect hasn't read the guide yet.'

 Top Content Challenges 2024 (HubSpot)